Costly Multidimensional Screening: Introduction

-In this paper, we study the effectiveness of costly instruments in a general multidimensional screening model.
-The model consists of two components: (i) a standard one-dimensional productive component which the principal intrinsically cares about (such as insurance coverage), and (ii) a multidimensional costly component which the principal may utilize to help screening but destroys social surplus (such as walking up stairs).
-Our main result states that if the agent has preferences between the two components that are positively correlated in a suitably defined sense, then simply screening the one-dimensional productive component is optimal (and essentially uniquely optimal).
+In this paper, we study the effectiveness of costly nonprice screening.
+Under what conditions should we expect these costly instruments to be used in the design of optimal contracts?
+Does assuming away such nonprice screening always lead to a suboptimal mechanism in this richer space of mechanisms?
+To address these questions, we put forward a new multidimensional screening model.
+The model consists of two components: \textit{(i)} a productive component which the principal intrinsically cares about (such as insurance coverage), and \textit{(ii)} a costly component which the principal may utilize to help with screening but destroys social surplus (such as walking up stairs).

-In the model, the principal designs a mechanism to assign the productive allocations in a one-dimensional space $\X$ and the costly actions in an \textit{arbitrary} space $\Y$.
+In the model, the principal designs a mechanism to assign the productive allocations in a one-dimensional space $\X$ and the costly actions in an arbitrary space $\Y$.
 Monetary transfers are allowed.
 Both the principal and the agent have quasilinear preferences that are additively separable across the two components $\X$ and $\Y$.
-We say that the agent has preferences that are \textit{positively correlated} between the two components if the type who has higher willingness to pay for the productive allocations tends to have higher willingness to pay for the costly actions in the stochastic dominance sense.
-We also provide a partial converse showing that for a given negative correlation structure, there exist utility functions such that the optimal contract must involve costly screening.
-More fundamentally, we also show that the main result holds even for environments in which monetary transfers can be imperfect.
+We say that the agent's preferences are \textit{\textbf{positively correlated}} between the two components if the type who has higher utility for the productive allocations tends to also have lower disutility for the costly actions in the stochastic dominance sense.